laravel/docs/cashier-paddle.md

         return view('subscribe', ['checkout' => $checkout]);
     })->name('subscribe');

-Then place a clickable button in the `subscribe` view to invoke the Checkout Overlay:
+In the `subscribe` view, we will include a button to display the Checkout Overlay.
+The `paddle-button` Blade component is included with Cashier Paddle; however, you may also [manually render an overlay checkout](#manually-rendering-an-overlay-checkout):

 ```html
 <x-paddle-button :checkout="$checkout" class="px-8 py-4">